Autocar India

 Oben Rorr Evo vs rivals: price and specification comparison

-Oben has recently launched the Rorr Evo that builds on the existing ARX platform while debuting a new design for the brand with an in-house developed motor.
+Oben has recently launched the Rorr Evo, which builds on the existing ARX platform while debuting a new design for the brand and an in-house-developed motor.
 Here’s how it fares against its closest competition from Revolt and Ola, on paper.

 The Oben uses an LFP battery